 No students are permitted to bring food/snacks into class at any time, before, between, or during classes.
 Students are permitted to bring their water bottles into classrooms at all times.

-There are designated areas on campus for student snacking.
-These areas include outside and at their locker.
+There are designated areas on campus for student snacking outside.
 Drinks and snacks are, for the sake of cleanliness, not permitted in the classroom.